needle-mirror/com.unity.logging/Documentation~/custom-configuration.md

 Use [`RedirectUnityLogs`](xref:Unity.Logging.LoggerConfig.RedirectUnityLogs) to route `Debug` logs into the package.
 This is intended as an aid for porting code to the logging package. `Debug` logs will be sent to all sinks which set this option.
 All `Debug` logs will be redirected into the package, overriding any currently configured filtering or enabling of `Debug` logs.

+**Note**:
-**Note**: Redirection of native logs (logs emitted by the C++ parts of Unity) is only supported in player builds.
+- Redirection of native logs (logs emitted by the C++ parts of Unity) is only supported in player builds.
 A current limitation makes this redirection unavailable in the editor.
 Redirection of logs emitted by C# code is supported both in player builds and in the editor.
+- You will loose context highlighting in the editor when using this feature.

 ### RetrieveStartupLogs